 An inbound marketing strategy involves attracting, engaging, and delighting people to build trust.
 To build that trust, your business needs to maintain a human connection that keeps people caring about your company and brand.

-What’s good for your customers?
-What problems are they facing, and what solutions can you offer?
+What’s good for your customers, what problems are they facing, and what solutions can you offer?
 Once you know how to recognize and address these issues, you can become your customers’ go-to for a solution.

 2- The Stages of Inbound Marketing

-So are you looking to know inbound marketing meaning at a larger scale?
 For an effective inbound marketing strategy, you need to attract new leads, engage them, and delight them into staying around.

-Here’s how understanding inbound marketing methodology can help.
+Here’s how understanding the methodology can help.

 You could attract 100 new people to your website every day, but how many are bound to become customers?
 You don’t want just any website visitor: you want the right ones.